treesess/STEAMRELAY/beneath relay.md

 ![240210 relay - watermark - with boundary - small](https://github.com/treesess/STEAMRELAY/assets/20311124/0d809166-6478-4e63-aed5-b53842638338)

+- This page is only on behalf of personal views of Martha but not STEAM RELAY.
-This page is about stuff behind the scenes.
+- This page is about stuff behind the scenes.
 Such as how it happened, what the idea is, and why doing it this way.
 Call it relay logos if you want.

-Those stuff are also open to you.
+- Those stuff are also open to you.

 ## 0  What is relay